 Digital Initiative in Higher Education Through NMEICT

-MHRD, is responsible for the overall development of the basic infrastructure of Higher Education sector, both in terms of policy and planning.
-Under a planned development process, the Department looks after expansion of access and qualitative improvement in the Higher Education, through world class Universities, Colleges and other Institutions through various Digital Initiative in Higher Education.
+MHRD is responsible for the overall development of the basic infrastructure of the Higher Education sector, both in terms of policy and planning.
+Under a planned development process, the Department looks after the expansion of access and qualitative improvement in Higher Education, through world-class Universities, Colleges and other Institutions through various Digital initiatives in Higher Education.

-However, physical expansion of such facilities is fraught with both infrastructural and human resource limitations.
+However, the physical expansion of such facilities is fraught with both infrastructural and human resource limitations.

-With a view to improve the quality of education using the ICT and to translate the power of IT into expanded learning opportunities, the National Mission on Education through ICT (NMEICT) was launched.
-Over the last 5 years, the NMEICT has made significant gains by developing IT interventions that have potential to change the higher education scenario.
+With a view to improving the quality of education using ICT and translating the power of IT into expanded learning opportunities, the National Mission on Education through ICT (NMEICT) was launched.
+Over the last 5 years, the NMEICT has made significant gains by developing IT interventions that have the potential to change the higher education scenario.

 Below is the list of Digital Initiative in Higher Education launched & dedicated to the Nation in the field of Higher education